kevinslin/seed-xkcd/vault/xkcd.powers-of-one.md

   license: Creative Commons 2.5
 ---
 ![It's kinda Zen when you think about it, if you don't think too hard.](https://imgs.xkcd.com/comics/powers_of_one.png)
+> "Powers of One", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 {{Powers of One}}